WHAT IS AN ED TECH COACH?

 About Meira as a Tech Coach

 Meira is currently an Instructional Technology Coach at Wildwood School (Middle / Upper Schools) in Los Angeles California.
-She previously worked for four years as an Educational Technology Coach & Digital Arts Teacher (Middle / Upper Schools) in an international school in Sofia, Bulgaria and has previous experience in private schools in NYC.
+She previously worked for four years as an Educational Technology Coach & Digital Arts Teacher (Middle / Upper Schools) in an international school in Sofia, Bulgaria, as well as previous experience in independent schools in NYC.